nf-core/eager/docs/usage.md

 provide the option `--run_sexdeterrmine`.
 Additionally, we will provide sexdeterrmine with the BED file of our SNPs of interest using the `--sexdeterrmine_bedfile` flag.
 Here I will use the 1240k SNP set as an example.
-This will cut down on computational time and also providing us with an error bar around the relative coverage on the X and Y chromosomes.
+This will cut down on computational time and also provide us with an error bar around the relative coverage on the X and Y chromosomes.
+If you wish to use the same bedfile to follow along with this tutorial, you can download the file from [here](https://github.com/nf-core/test-datasets/blob/eager/reference/Human/1240K.pos.list_hs37d5.0based.bed.gz).

 ```bash
 nextflow run nf-core/eager \